iccaving/icccsite/content/tour/yorkshire-2015-12-29.md

 Jarvist was a brilliant guide, I felt safe the whole time, despite it being quite a serious cave.
 William was incredibly patient as I fumbled with my SRT gear, ascending and descending.
 And Kenneth, another fresher – though with some SRT experience, completely destroyed the cave taking it in his stride.
 What a great start to the Winter tour!

 The only other thing that I would like to stress is that no-one, unfortunately, was able to complete the three table traverse that evening.

 #### Will Scott

-### Rowten: Tanguy, Isha, Edith, Alex Seaton
+### Rowten: {{ DATE=2015-12-30; CAVE=Rowten Pot; }}

 After a full English breakfast, Jack, Jarv and I concocted a plan for the day.
 We had total freedom of the Kingsdale caves and decided to lead three trips: Jingling to refresh or introduce SRT, Rowten to perfect it, King pot to sacrifice the Freshers to the caving gods.

 Shortly after midday, all 14 people were changing in their dry and fresh caving garments.
 I led Edith, Alex and Isha up towards Rowten pot in the drizzle and started rigging the Eyehole entrance I had not been down since the final SRT trip of 2013.
 Descending onto the half-familiar rock bridge and traversing on the left hand wall to the broad ledge overlooking the main shaft brought back memories of the awe and amazement of the young fresher who once descended in the pothole.
 Edith’s light appeared from the top, and she joined me on the ledge where we started looking for cave worms.

 After a time, it became apparent that Isha was having difficulty passing the second rebelay underneath the lip of rock of the entrance.
 Alex did a wonderful job of instructing her how to get untangled from the tricky rebelay.
 By the time she was free, I advised her to go back to the minibus and get warm, as she had spent over an hour in the open shaft.

 Alex then joined Edith and I on the ledge, so we carried on, rigging the cleft underneath the ledge, and down the very impressive main shaft.
 Landing on the elevated platform, I rigged the way through the boulder-strewn floor, next to the waterfall that carried a consequent amount of water.
 I landed in a dry alcove by a small stream inlet; past the ‘Y’-hang bolts of the fly over route.
 I waited there for Edith, and then Alex.
 We had a small chocolate and water break and started the way out.
 Alex derigged, while Edith slowly but surely prussiked up the main hang.
 Having ascended to the top of the main shaft first, I found a good position on the traverse, and turned my helmet light off to admire the dancing shadows projected by the other cavers.

 As we emerged, a lone light bobbing up and down came towards us.
 Jarv had come to make sure we were all safely out.
 There was talk of an advanced kitchen party cooking burritos… In the minibus, haggard cavers were starting to recuperate from the King Pot trip.

 #### Tanguy

-### Jingling Pot: Jack, Rhys, Catalina, Kelvin Choi, Christina Pickings
+### Jingling Pot: {{ DATE=2015-12-30; CAVE=Jingling Pot; }}

 I like Jingling.
 It's got a lot of variety twisted into a series of short pitches, but the daylight from the top enables you to appreciate the scale of the place.
 We had two freshers who hadn't done SRT before (the third, Will Scott, was sent to King Pot as part of a twisted experiment) so I grabbed Rhys to help me show them the ropes.
 Literally.
 Chrissie came along to rig the long hang.

 The weather was grim, so as I rigged under the dripping ledge, Rhys and the others huddled in the little entrance rift.
 I got through, and much to my chagrin was quickly caught by the freshers.
 They were quite good.
 Rhys and I herded them over the tight ledge crawl, and then over the big swing out over the abyss, and into the window at the side of the main shaft.
 There's a tight pitch head at the bottom, which everyone did quite well at, and an almost trivial deviation that requires no effort, but is still an excellent introduction for the uninitiated.